Stoica-David/PortfolioWebsite/README.md

 - Bootstrap (for styling)

 ## Build Instructions
-To build and run this project locally, follow these steps:
+To build and run this project local ly, follow these steps:

 1. **Clone the Repository**:
 `git clone https://github.com/Stoica-David/PortfolioWebsite.git`